Game of Coding: Sybil Resistant Decentralized Machine Learning with Minimal Trust Assumption: Problem formulation

 which is the mean squared error (MSE) of the estimation, given that the inputs have been accepted. \end{enumerate}

+The parameter $\eta$ governs a critical trade-off between liveness and estimation accuracy.
+When $\eta = \infty$, the system achieves perfect liveness, accepting all inputs, yet the adversary is free to distort the estimate of $\bu$ arbitrarily, resulting in an unbounded error.
+In contrast, by setting $\eta = 2$, the DC enforce a strict consistency requirement, yielding accuracy comparable to a system with only honest nodes.
+However, such a restrictive threshold may invite denial-of-service (DoS) attacks; a rational adversary could deliberately submit inconsistent inputs, causing the DC to reject inputs even when they might enable an acceptably accurate estimation of $\bu$.

+In particular, even if the adversaries are unwilling to adhere to the $\pm \Delta$ accuracy constraint, their inputs could still contribute to a useful estimate of $\bu$, especially if their noise magnitude is sufficiently low.
+In fact, in decentralized applications, such as DeML platforms and oracle networks \cite{eskandari2021sok, breidenbach2021chainlink, benligiray2020decentralized}, liveness is inherently valuable even for the adversary because rewards are contingent on the acceptance of inputs, and adversaries can only influence when the system remains live.
+In a non-live system, adversaries lose the opportunity to affect the outcome, aligning their incentives with the DC's objective of maintaining system liveness.

+To capture these dynamics, we model the interaction as a two-player game between the DC and the adversary.
 We consider a two-player game between the DC and the adversary.
 Each player has a utility function they aim to maximize.
 The utility function of the DC is denoted as

 where $Q_{\mathsf{DC}}: \mathbb{R}^2 \to \mathbb{R}$ is a non-increasing function with respect to its first argument and a non-decreasing function with respect to its second.
 More specifically, for a fixed value of the second argument, $Q_{\mathsf{DC}}(.,.)$ is monotonically non-increasing in the first argument.
 Similarly, for a fixed value of the first argument, $Q_{\mathsf{DC}}(.,.)$ is monotonically non-decreasing in the second argument.
 The DC selects its strategy from the action set $\Lambda_{\mathsf{DC}} = \left\{ \pare \mid \pare \geq 2 \right\}$.